 Does everyone benefit from these changes?

 Another important point to note is that not everyone qualifies for the cap.
-Your rate is only protected if you are on an RRO energy plan, and your rate cap may vary slightly if you are a customer of a Rural Electrification Association.
-Additionally, businesses must not consume more than 250,000 kWh annually in order to qualify for the RRO, which means medium to large businesses are ineligible for the cap.
+Your rate is only protected if you are on a RoLR (formerly RRO) energy plan, and your rate cap may vary slightly if you are a customer of a Rural Electrification Association.
+Additionally, businesses must not consume more than 250,000 kWh annually in order to qualify for the RoLR (formerly RRO), which means medium to large businesses are ineligible for the cap.

 To learn more about the price cap, or to find out more about other ways to save on your energy bill, visit the Government of Alberta website or contact us at EnergyRates.ca.